 It looks like small translucent hearts beating, mini-planets immersed in a cosmic soup.

-Indifferent to our blows of palms, to our awkward fiddling, they spin in all directions, swimming stubbornly, mostly sideways or upside down.
+Indifferent to our presence and to our clumsy dabbling, they spin in all directions, swimming stubbornly, usually sideways or upside down.
 Because of the sun, the heat?
 Mystery.

 The access to the lake itself is relatively easy, contrary to what I was afraid of the stories of those who preceded me here a few years ago, as Yann and Marie Ange.